prurigro/darkcloud-vimconfig/README.md

 ## Requirements

 1. Git: Required to clone and update the repository.
-3. CTags: Available @ http://ctags.sourceforge.net, this can be in $PATH or in the vim folder and is required for the tagbar plugin.
+3. CTags: Available @ http://ctags.sourceforge.net, place in $PATH or the vim folder to use the tagbar or extended C omni/auto-completion.
 4. Vim v7.4+: Everything has been written and tested using Vim 7.4.135, and I assume there could be issues with 7.3 and below.
-2. Bash (optional): Required to use the update script, which simply runs the git repo and submodule update commands.
+2. Bash (optional): Required to use the update and ctags generation scripts, both of which can be run with the commands listed within.
-5. Powerline Fonts (optional): Required for the powerline lightline theme, which can be toggled in /etc/vimrc along with the gvim font
+5. Powerline Fonts (optional): Required for an extended look/feel using lightline, otherwise it should be toggled off in the vimrc.

 ## Installation